 Authored by Gloria Mayer

-The DrugRisks Center only recommends lawyers who specialize in defective drug cases and have already settled numerous Yaz lawsuits.
+The DrugRisks Center only recommends lawyers and law firms that specialize exclusively in defective drug and medical device litigation, and have already settled Yaz lawsuits.

-For more information on the side effects or legal action involving Yaz, or to speak with a lawyer, contact us today.
+For more information on the research, alerts, side effects or legal action involving Yaz, or to speak with a lawyer, contact us today.
 We are available 24 hours a day to provide help.